nilscox/redux-fetch/README.md

 #### HTTP_METHOD(route)

 Configure the method and the route that will be used.
-Obviously, `HTTP_METHOD` should be replaced with the appropriate method, in lowercase.
+Obviously, `HTTP_METHOD` should be replaced with the appropriate method, in lower case.
-The route is appened to the base url given to the middleware configuration, if any (and if not, the full url can be set instead of the route).
+The route is appened to the base url given to the middleware configuration, if any (and if not, the full url can be provided instead of the route).

 #### body(obj)